Exact simulation of Gaussian Boson Sampling in polynomial space and exponential time

 After each new step, the number of photons detected at that stage of the algorithm may either increase if more photons are observed, or stay the same if no more photons are detected.
 Let $\mu_n$ denote the number of steps for which exactly $n$ photons were detected at that stage of the algorithm.
 Note that $\mu_n\leq m$.
 To produce a sample of $N$ photons in total, the algorithm therefore requires time

 The largest matrix whose hafnian needs to be computed has dimension precisely $2(N+n_{\text{max}})$, so computing its hafnian takes time $(N+n_{\text{max}})^3 2^{N+n_{\text{max}}}=O(N^32^N)$.
-Thus, up to constant prefactors, the complexity of generating one sample from the algorithm is roughly $m$ times that of computing one output probability. \\
+Thus, up to constant prefactors, the complexity of generating one sample from the algorithm is roughly $m$ times that of computing one output probability.

 The complexity of the algorithm depends on how many photons have been sampled previously: two samples with the same number of photons can take different amounts of time to be generated.
 The two extreme cases occur when most of the photons are detected in the first few modes (longest time) and when they are detected in the last few modes (shortest time).
+When $N$ photons are measured in the first $N$ modes, the algorithm must compute $m-N$ hafnians of matrices with maximum dimension $2(N+n_{\text{max}})$.
+Conversely, if the $N$ photons are detected in the last $N$ modes, the algorithm calculates hafnians of the smallest possible dimension $2n_{\text{max}}$ in the first $m-N$ modes.

 Although asymptotically the best algorithms for computing hafnians have complexity $O(N^3 2^N)$, the constant factors are sufficiently large that for all values of $N$ for which hafnians can be computed in practice, we note that it is in fact preferable to employ the algorithm of Ref.~\cite{bjorklund2012counting}, whose runtime scales as $O(N^52^N)$.